serverless/blog/posts/2019-08-08-react-apps-with-serverless-components.md

 Copy the "Access Key ID" and the "Secret Access Key".
 You will need them in second...

-Now, it's time for the fun Serverless Framwork part.
+Now, it's time for the fun Serverless Framework part.

 Make sure you have [Node.js](https://nodejs.org/en/download/) installed.
 Then, install the Serverless Framework via NPM and add the global flag `-g`.